Taos Downtown Historic District: Spanish settlement

-In 1796 The Don Fernando de Taos Land Grant gave land to 63 Spanish families in the Taos valley, including the Taos Plaza which was then called Don Fernando de Taos.
+In 1796, The Don Fernando de Taos Land Grant gave land to 63 Spanish families in the Taos valley, including the Taos Plaza which was then called Don Fernando de Taos.
 The settlement was built as a fortified plaza, with strong gates to enclose the settlement to protect the residents and livestock at threats of attack by Plains Indians.
 At each corner of the thick adobe walls of the plaza sentries stood guard for protection.
 Within the plaza, residents celebrated during fiestas, engaged in church festivities, and traded goods.
 It is now a central plaza surrounded by residential areas.

 Taos was the most northern stop on the El Camino Real de Tierra Adentro, also known as the King's Highway, from Mexico City.

 Mountain men who trapped for beaver nearby made Taos their home in the early 1800s.
 In December 1826 Kit Carson arrived and later married Josefa Jaramillo from Taos.
 At that time there were about 500 settlers in Taos.
 It was almost as important as Santa Fe and was the northernmost custom depot of the Spanish colonial settlements.
 As the Santa Fe Trail was established between the American territory of Missouri and Santa Fe, fur trade and goods trade developed in Taos for people of American, Spanish and Native American heritage.
 Santa Fe Trail traders included Charles Bent and William Bent who operated Bent's Fort.
 Goods produced in Taos included furs, blankets, and "Taos lightning", made from fermented wheat.

 In 1826 Padre Antonio José Martínez began to serve the parish of Our Lady of Guadalupe.
 He also founded a newspaper, the first one west of the Mississippi, which was the precursor to the modern The Taos News.

-In 1830 building housing a jail and courthouse was built on the north side of the plaza.
+In 1830 a building housing a jail and courthouse was built on the north side of the plaza.
 The Columbian and Don Fernando hotels, saloons and gambling establishments were built to accommodate the influx of visitors to Taos.